AdarshSharma14789/Question-Answering-for-Apple-FAQs/README.md

-# Question-Answering-for-Apple-FAQs
+# Question-Answering-for-Apple-FAQs-dataset

-An AI-powered FAQ assistant designed to address common user queries related to Apple products.
-The system features an intuitive Streamlit interface for interaction and integrates a locally deployed Mistral LLM, a FAISS vectorstore for efficient retrieval, and a RAG (Retrieval-Augmented Generation) model for generating accurate responses.
+An AI-powered FAQ assistant focused on addressing common queries of users related to Apple products.
+A Streamlit interface for user interaction and the use of Mistral LLM locally, FAISS vectorstore for database, and RAG model for retrieval of responses to user queries.

-Domain:
+Domain--
-The assistant uses a curated dataset of FAQs related to Apple devices, consisting of 881 query-response pairs.
-Additionally, it includes detailed information about 50 Apple products—such as price, installment options, images, available colors, sizes, and descriptions—gathered via web scraping to enrich the response quality and user experience.
+We have taken a dataset of FAQs related to Apple devices.
+It consists of 2 columns one consisting of queries related to Apple products and the other is their responses and contains 881 values .
+We have also included 50 Apple products including their price, installments, image, available colors, size, and description in our dataset which was collected by Web Scraping.